🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Velvet accents: Chair sashes, ribbon on bouquets, or a velvet guest book.

-Use a tight color palette: white, cream, and soft gray.
-It keeps everything calm and cohesive.
+Use a tight color palette of white, cream, and soft gray to keep everything calm and cohesive.

 9. Wintery Bar and Dessert Styling

-Detail shot, straight-on: A wintery bar and dessert display—an acrylic menu with white lettering on a frosted stand, frosted greenery garland, and white taper candles.
-Signature sparkling cocktails with white rock candy stirrers and sugared rims beside an all-white cake with smooth buttercream, fondant bows, delicate sugar snowflakes, and a frosted acrylic topper.
-Nearby plates hold white macarons, coconut truffles, powdered sugar cookies, and vanilla meringues.
-Soft, elegant glow.
+Straight-on detail of a wintery bar and dessert display with a frosted acrylic menu, frosted greenery garland, white taper candles, sparkling cocktails with sugared rims, an all-white cake with sugar snowflakes, and plates of white macarons and meringues.

 Your bar and dessert table are prime real estate for decor.
-Make them part of the story—elegant, a little whimsical, and totally on theme.
+Make them part of the story: elegant, a little whimsical, and totally on theme.
+These stations also give guests a place to gather, so a little styling here goes a long way.

 Edible styling moments